If you or a loved one are ready to take a step towards recovery and rehabilitation from addiction, please take these steps…

 Step 3 – Make a Deposit

 A financial deposit is required before a bed will be reserved for your child.
-When the child enters the program, the entire deposit will be applied to his tuition bill.
+When the child enters the program, the entire deposit will be applied to the treatment/tuition bill.
 This deposit is nonrefundable.

 Step 4 – Complete Enrollment Forms